Kumar-Jy/Windows-in-NABU-Without-PC/guide/Installation.md

 - Download [WinInstaller.zip](https://github.com/Kumar-Jy/Windows-in-NABU-Without-PC/releases/tag/Nabu-WinInstaller).

-- Download [Windows ESD Image](https://worproject.com/esd) and [nabu-drivers.zip](https://github.com/erdilS/Port-Windows-11-Xiaomi-Pad-5/releases/tag/Drivers) (it must be in `Download` folder)
+- Download [Windows ESD Image](https://worproject.com/esd) and [nabu-drivers](https://github.com/erdilS/Port-Windows-11-Xiaomi-Pad-5/releases/tag/Drivers) (it must be in the `Download` folder)

-- Rename `nabu-drivers.zip` to `Driver.zip` (this is necessary else WinInstaller will not to detect it)
+- Rename `nabu-drivers.zip` to `Driver.zip` (this is necessary else WinInstaller will not detect it)

 - reboot to moded TWRP/OrangeFox recovery and flash it.

 - Wait till all process completed and Windows setup appear.
 (It will take 10 to 15 minutes and eventually reboot 2 or 3 times)

-- Double click on Sta.exe from desktop, for switch to android from windows .
+- Double click on `Android` from desktop, for switching into android (from windows) .

-- For booting into Windows from Android, Open Woa-Helper app and press `QUICK BOOT TO WINDOWS`
+- For booting into Windows (from Android), Open Woa-Helper app and press `QUICK BOOT TO WINDOWS`

 > ${\color{yellow}[Note]}$ :- If it failed to boot in windows, it means your android rom/kernel not supported windows, change it to stock HyperOS ther try.
 #